Fromelles (Fleurbaix) 19/20 July 1916

 Hundreds were mown down in the flicker of an eyelid, like great rows of teeth knocked from a comb, but still the line went on, thinning and stretching….

 Here one man alone, there two or three, walked un-hurrying, with the mien of kings, rifles at the high port and tipped with that foot of steel that carries the spirit of an army – heads high, that few, to meet the death they scorned.
 No fury of battle but a determined calm bore them forward.
 Theirs was an unquestioning self sacrifice that held back nothing.
 They died, all but one or two who walked through the fire by a miracle….

 Fifty six remained of a full thousand.
 It was over in five minutes.”

 Casualties continued to occur among the survivors over the next five days as attempts were made to retrieve the wounded.
-The dead were left where they fell, although their colleagues in many cases retrieved their identity discs at great and frequently fatal risk to themselves.
+The dead were left where they fell, although their colleagues in most cases, retrieved their identity discs at great - and frequently fatal - risk to themselves.
 The remains of the dead still littered the battlefield at the Armistice in November 1918.

 C.E.W.
 Bean recounted;

 “We found the old No-Man’s-Land simply full of our dead,” he recorded.
 “The skulls and bones and torn uniforms were lying about everywhere.”